-We always love getting feedback from our clients, parents or carers.
-Both the good and the bad as this is what helps to make our service the best that it can be for young people.
+We always love getting feedback from our clients, parents or carers, both positive and constructive - This is what helps to make our service the best that it can be for young people.
 We have feedback forms on the table in our waiting room.
-This can be completed and put in our confidential box at reception.
+These can be completed and put in our confidential box at reception.
 You are also welcome to ask our reception staff for a feedback form if there is none available to you.
 Our peer support workers have also created a story space template to help capture young people’s stories during their time at headspace.
 This is another great resource you can use to help capture any feedback you may have for our service.

 17. I would like help but I am not ready to come in yet.
 What can I do?

-If you are not ready to come into our centre, you can access our online counselling support at www.eheadspace.com .
-This website offers free web chat, email or phone conversations to young people and their family between 9am - 1am.
+If you are not ready to come into our centre, you can access our online counselling support at https://www.eheadspace.org.au .
+This website offers completely free and confidential web chat, email or phone conversations with qualified mental health professionals to young people and their families between 9am - 1am.

 18. What is a peer support worker?

-A peer support worker is a young person with a lived experience of a mental health challenge, who uses their experience to help support others going through a tough time.
-We have 3 peer support workers across our centres who can help support you during your time at headspace.
+A peer support worker is a young person with a lived experience of experiencing or supporting someone who is experiencing a mental health problem, who uses their experience to help support others going through a tough time.
+Our peer support workers all specialise in different areas, and they can help support you during your time at headspace.

 - Peer support workers can help answer any questions you may have about headspace.